MostAwesomeDude/construct/docs/transition.rst

 Optional remains

-Union takes explicit `parsefrom` so parsing seeks stream by selected subcon size or doesnt seek
+Union takes explicit `parsefrom` so parsing seeks stream by selected subcon size, or does not seek by default

 Select remains